tomtominator/Toms-Lathe-and-Saw/index.md

 ## Crafted from Local Wood
 Dead trees are given new life and beauty through these projects.
-As projects usually don't require large amounts of wood, most wood is sourced from my backyard, especially wood for spoons.
-Here are photos showing various types of trees I use and their respective grain coloring:
+As pen/spoon projects don't require large amounts of wood, most wood is sourced from my backyard.
+Here are photos showing various types of trees I have used and their respective grain coloring:

 __________

 ### Cyprus

 Strangly enough, we have cyprus trees that have purple core wood.
-Looking online I could find nothing else like this.
+Looking online, I could find nothing else like this.

 <img src="CyprusTree.jpg" width="200" height="300"> <img src="CyprusWood.jpg" width="450" height="300">

 ### Eucalyptus

-Eucalyptus trees tend to crack at the worse times, but if you can control them they have a beautiful orange colored core wood.
+Eucalyptus trees have a beautiful orange colored core wood.

 <img src="EucalyptusTree.jpg" width="300" height="400"> <img src="EucalyptusWood.jpg" width="300" height="400">

 ### Pine

-Taken from a felled tree in our neighborhood, root beer can for reference.
+Taken from a felled tree in our neighborhood (root beer can for reference).

 <img src="PineWoodPile.jpg" width="300" height="400">